One of the largest historical photographic collections of its type in the UK.

-A key component of the collection is the photographic record of the construction and development of the UEA campus, in particular the SCVA.
-As well as documenting the UEA's unique architectural heritage the photographic collection also chronicles various important events in the university's history including the many ground breaking exhibitions organised by the gallery.
+A key component of the collection is the photographic record of the construction and development of the UEA campus, in particular the Sainsbury Centre.
+In addition to documenting the UEA's unique architectural heritage the photographic collection also chronicles various important events in the university's history including the many ground-breaking exhibitions organised by the gallery.

 W.G.
 Sebald Photographic Collection